 A Wisconsin home inspector has guidelines for providing information to clients on condition and wear, and maintenance needs when they do a home inspection.
 The concerns and criteria can vary and are different for each home inspection evaluation, and are based on manufacturers guidelines and common industry standards of practice.
 However, home owner insurance underwriting criteria is not directly correlative to these guidelines nor a home inspection evaluation.

 The insurance underwriting criteria seems rather basic and simple, that being, that the roof is dubious if over 8 years old,” any” wear evident is a problem.
 The insurance companies are making a business decision on their risk exposure, and now they don’t want “any” concerning roofing systems.
 Recently there has been a significant increase in the number of complete roof replacements claimed as total losses when hit by hail across the State of Wisconsin.
-In fact, insurance companies have been absorbing huge losses in Wisconsin and across the country that they have begun the practice of Cherry Picking and endorsing only what they perceive to the best roofing systems.
+In fact, insurance companies in Waukesha have been absorbing huge losses in Wisconsin and across the country that they have begun the practice of Cherry Picking and endorsing only what they perceive to the best roofing systems.
 While this may sound reprehensible and limiting, I suggest that you investigate such matters when seeking insurance to make sure that your carrier does not engage in this type of activity as there are only a few who don’t.

 We recommend being aware of these recent insurance business practices and how this might affect your real estate transaction and your client’s needs.